|City/State:||Overland Park, Kan.|

 At the club level, Jackson played for Coach Richard Davies and the KCFC Alliance Jazz for four years.
 She helped the team to runner-up finishes three straight years, winning the prestigious Score at the Shore tournament in 2007, while claiming second in 2008.
 Davies also coached former Husker Brittany Goosen.

-Jackson has also been involved in the Olympic Development Program, earning a spot on the state team in 2002, 2003 and 2007.
+Jackson was involved in the Olympic Development Program, earning a spot on the state team in 2002, 2003 and 2007.
 She was also a regional pool player in 2007 and 2008.

 Jordan is the daughter of Craig and Maureen Jackson, and was born on Sept.
 19, 1990.
 Jordan has three brothers, Taylor, a twin Connor, and Grant.
-She is a nutrition, exercise and health science major at Nebraska.
-Jordan was an Academic All-Big Ten selection in 2011 and was named to the Nebraska Scholar-Athlete Honor Roll in the fall of 2011 and 2012, and following the spring semester of 2012.
+She graduated in December 2013 with her bachelor's degree in nutrition, exercise and health science major at Nebraska.
+Jordan was an academic All-Big Ten selection in 2011 and was named to the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2011-12 and 2012-13.

 Jackson's Career Statistics